Trevor Etienne

-Trevor Etienne (born July 9, 2004) is an American professional football running back and return specialist for the Carolina Panthers of the National Football League (NFL).
+Trevor Etienne (/ˈeɪtʃæn/ AY-chan; born July 9, 2004) is an American professional football running back and return specialist for the Carolina Panthers of the National Football League (NFL).
 He played college football for the Florida Gators and Georgia Bulldogs.
 Etienne was selected by the Panthers in the fourth round of the 2025 NFL draft.
 He is the younger brother of NFL player Travis Etienne.

 Early life

 Etienne attended Jennings High School in Jennings, Louisiana.
 During his high school career, Etienne rushed for 2,455 yards and 34 touchdowns.
 As a senior, he recorded 1,344 rushing yards along with 20 touchdowns and was named to the All-American Bowl Roster.
 A top running back in the class of 2022, Etienne committed to play college football at the University of Florida over offers from Clemson and LSU.

 College career

 Florida

 In Etienne's first collegiate game, he would tally 63 yards on five carries, before rushing for his first career touchdown the following week against Kentucky.
 Against USF, he would rush for the go-ahead touchdown in a 31−28 victory.
 Etienne would go on to score touchdowns against LSU and Georgia.
 He rushed for 719 yards and six touchdowns as a freshman in 2022 and was named to the SEC All-Freshman Team.

 The following season, in a game against No. 11 Tennessee, Etienne rushed for a career-high 173 yards with 23 carries and a touchdown, helping lead Florida to a 29−16 upset victory.
 As a result, he was named the Doak Walker Running Back of the Week.
 Against No. 19 LSU, Etienne rushed for 99 yards and a career-high three touchdowns, in a 52−35 defeat.
 Etienne finished the season, rushing for 753 yards and eight touchdowns.
 On December 7, 2023, Etienne announced his decision to enter the transfer portal.